kgitthoene/multi-linux-sephrasto-installer/README.md

 The Python build is placed in `~/.localpython/python3.9.7`.

-The Sephrato [venv](https://docs.python.org/3/library/venv.html) is placed in `~/.localpython/bin/venv-sephrasto-3.9.7`.
+The Sephrasto [venv](https://docs.python.org/3/library/venv.html) is placed in `~/.localpython/bin/venv-sephrasto-3.9.7`.

 The script `Sephrasto.sh` to run Sephrasto is placed in `~/.localpython/bin`.